Plug and Play Splitting Techniques for Poisson Image Restoration: Proposed Method

 Introducing the matrix $ \vM= \lp\vH^\top, \Id, \Id\rp^\top$ the problem \eqref{eq:VarProbSetzer} can be restated as

 which abides to the formulation in \eqref{eq:varProb} with

-This can be easily generalized when the regularizaion function $R$ encompasses a linear operator $\vL$, as $R(\vL\vx)$: the matrix $\vM$ reads hence as $\vM^\top=\lp\vH^\top, \vL^\top, \Id\rp^\top$.
-The natural successive step is to apply \cref{al:ADMM} to this problem.
+This can be easily generalized when the {regularization} function $R$ encompasses a linear operator $\vL$, as $R(\vL\vx)$: the matrix $\vM$ reads hence as $\vM^\top=\lp\vH^\top, \vL^\top, \Id\rp^\top$.
+The natural next step is to apply \cref{al:ADMM} to this problem.
 In particular, the update step for $\vxkk$ reads as